krishnavasu314/schedula-er-diagram/README.md

 ## 📌 Conclusion

 This ER design closely reflects real-world healthcare workflows while ensuring scalability, modularity, and maintainability.
-It provides a strong foundation for building a production-ready healthcare system
+It provides a strong foundation for building a production-ready healthcare system.